agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ### Determining the Appropriate Spatial Model to Use
 The high degree of autocorrelation indicates that we do indeed need to use a spatial model (if there wasn't any well-supported autocorrelation then we would probably be fine with the OLS).
 The next question is to decide which type of spatial regression model we should use.
 As mentioned earlier, there are two main categories of maximum likelihood spatial regression models to consider here - the spatial lag model and the spatial error mode.
 The first primarily addresses autocorrelation of the outcome measure and the second primarily addresses autocorrelation of the errors.

 Fortunately, there are Lagrange Multiplier test statistics that help decide which model is more appropriate given the data.
 These are shown as output in the OLS regression above.
-The standard lag and error tests are both highly signficiant (although the lag one more so).
+The standard lag and error tests are both highly significant (although the lag one more so).
 This necessitates the consideration of the robust forms of the test, which provide a preference for the lag model (z-score of 16.93 vs 1.03).
 Therefore, I conclude that the spatial lag model is more appropriate and will continue with that approach.

 ## 5 - Spatial Lag Regression
 The results from the spatial lag model are shown below.
-As mentioned earlier, this flavor of spatial model includes a spatial lag of the outcome measure as an explantory variable (the last covariate listed in the results, "W_DrunkP1k").
+As mentioned earlier, this flavor of spatial model includes a spatial lag of the outcome measure as an explanatory variable (the last covariate listed in the results, "W_DrunkP1k").
 All other covariates remain positive and significant although with the inclusion of the spatial term, all coefficients and standard error values decrease slightly in magnitude.
-This is not surprising is what generally happens when controlling for spatial autocorrelation.
+This is not surprising and is what generally happens when controlling for spatial autocorrelation.
 The spatial term is also positive and well-supported which is what we would expect since the residuals from the OLS regression were positively autocorrelated.

 The r-squared value increases in the spatial model over the OLS model indicating that it is a better fit.
 Lastly, I generate model residuals and run a Moran's test on them and see that there is no longer a well-supported spatial pattern to them (coefficient: 0.003, p-value: 0.41) - the inclusion of the spatial lag term explains away the residual autocorrelation.

-In this particular example, there is no dramatic change in coefficient estimates or signficance between the OLS and the spatial lag model, but this is not always the case.
+In this particular example, there is no dramatic change in coefficient estimates or significance between the OLS and the spatial lag model, but this is not always the case.

 ```python